Respiratory Trend Report

 Key Takeaways

-• Influenza virus positivity has begun to decline, down to 16.8% positivity for the week ending February 15th
+• Influenza virus positivity continues to decrease, down to 7.9% for the week ending March 15th, 2025 from 11.1% two weeks prior

 HealthTrackRx Trend Update